-As a vegan, there's nothing worse than showing up to holiday dinner hungry and discovering that every side dish, entrée, and dessert is made with meat, dairy or chicken broth.
-For those who appreciate the health, spiritual and humane benefits of subscribing to a plant-based diet, there’s no need to explain why vegan holiday recipes are so important.
+As a vegan, there’s nothing worse than showing up to holiday dinner hungry and discovering that every side dish, entrée, and dessert is made with meat, dairy, chicken broth or gluten.
+For those who appreciate the health, spiritual and humane benefits of subscribing to a whole food, plant-based diet, there’s no need to explain why vegan holiday recipes are so important.

-For those who do not, you may ask, "Why on earth would anyone want to give up meat and dairy, especially over the holidays?”
+For those who do not, you may ask, “Why on earth would anyone want to give up meat and dairy, especially over the holidays?”
 The answer is simple – even the World Health Organization has informed the public that consuming meat is bad for your health, and can cause cancer.
-So the holidays are as good a time as any to begin eating less of it and experiment with vegan recipes.
+And the science is in: many studies have linked the consumption of animal protein to inflammation and other degenerative chronic diseases like hypertension, osteoporosis, heart disease and diabetes.
+So, the holidays are as good a time as any to begin eating less meat and experiment with vegan recipes.
 Going veg is simpler than you may think – instead of lathering butter on those sweet potatoes, try a bit of Earth Balance or olive oil.
 Your vegan guests will be eternally grateful, and getting a head start now on adopting a plant-based diet will make your New Year’s resolutions that much sweeter!

 With vegan alternatives for the main “bird” to sides and of course dessert, read on for a list of our favorite vegan-tastic holiday recipes.